 The first course I ever took was Paid to Blog by Tom Ewer.
 The second course I took was Charge What You’re Worth by Brennan Dunn.
-And the third was Elite Blog Academy.
+And the third was EBA.

-I’ve read everything by Jon Acuff, Tim Ferriss and I super duper <3 Derek Siver’s book sharing his entrepreneurial journey (Anything You Want …).
-The 12 Week Year and Miracle Morning are two of my favs from this year too.
+I’ve read everything by Jon Acuff, Tim Ferriss, and I super duper <3 Derek Siver’s book sharing his entrepreneurial journey Anything You Want.
+The 12 Week Year and Miracle Morning are a couple of my favs from this year too.

 I’ve also always been a part of at least one mastermind group (currently including Ruth’s VIP EBA one).
-It’s beneficial to surround yourself with people from different industries, those further along than you and people whose opinion you trust.
+It’s beneficial to surround yourself with people from different industries, those further along than you, and people whose opinions you trust.